 Sponge rolling is a great option for DIYers who haven’t experimented with faux finishes in the past.
 All you need are a few basic supplies: primer, paint and a natural sea sponge.
 Buy a few different colors of paint so you can add depth to your walls, and use a different sponge for each color.
 Dip the sponge in your paint, dab it on a random part of your wall and repeat until you achieve the desired effect.

-Like sponge rolling, color washing requires just a few supplies, and you can finish your project quickly.
+Like sponge rolling, color washing requires just a few supplies, and you can finish your project quickly to create an old world effect.
 You need primer, paint, glaze, a rag and a roller brush.

 - Start by priming your wall, and then